Torrenting is legal when sharing is permitted.

 - File safety: cracks, keygens, installers, scripts, and password-protected archives are the highest-risk torrent downloads.

-If your question is about a specific YTS/YIFY-style movie domain rather than torrenting in general, see the YTS.GG scam and safety guide before allowing browser notifications or running a movie-player download.
+If your question is about a specific torrent site or movie domain rather than torrenting in general, separate the site risk from the file risk.
+For example, see the YTS.GG scam and safety guide before allowing browser notifications or running a movie-player download.

 What is torrenting?